 Concept plan and design themes

-Following community engagement to date and many rounds of expert advice, a concept plan and three design themes have been prepared for community feedback.
+Following community engagement to date and many rounds of expert advice, a concept plan and three design themes were prepared for community feedback.

 Concept plan